 Many celebrate Days of the Dead with a rich, sweet yeast Day of the Dead bread recipe.
 The recipes are modeled after the altar breads that are special feast-day offerings in Europe.
 The Mexican imagination placed a new spin on it by shaping the loaves into different images.
 The famous pan de muerto (bread of death) comes in the shape of human figures, alligators, lizards, and other animals, though most often skulls and crossbones or teardrops and crosses, all gaily decorated with colored sugar crystals.–Zarela Mártinez

-LC Day Of The Dead Bread Note
+How To Decorate Day Of The Dead Bread

 Day of the Dead Bread Recipe